+What makes a word offensive?
 Perhaps understandably, you may not study the language of insults too much at school!
 But studying language that cultures find offensive can tell you much about societies.
-What makes a word rude?
 Read a selection of the following articles, beginning with Swearing by Bill Bryson, to find out more:

 - Does it matter how offensive a word is before you consider not using it?
 Are there degrees of taboo?

-- You may use language that is more offensive in your every day life.
+- You may use language that is offensive in your every day life.
 Is that a problem?
+Why or why not?

 - Should certain words be banned from public discourse?
 Why or why not?
 What are the implications on free speech if this occurs?

-- Should politicians be held to a higher standard in terms of the language they use in comparison to the general public?
+- Should certain people (such as politicians, teachers, celebrities and the like) be held to a higher standard in terms of the language they use in comparison to the general public?